raspberrypilearning/active-assistant/en/step_3.md

 title: Why use a loop?
 ---

-Using a loop is the best choice if your assistant is going to **guide** the activity.
+Using a loop is a good choice if your assistant is going to **guide** the activity.

-Like in the bleep test example, where the micro:bit is guiding someone to run between two points.

-If your active assistant is going to run the activity, for example doing stretches or dancing.
-Then you will want to use a loop
+An example of a guided activity is the bleep test, where the micro:bit is telling the user when to start their next run.
+Other examples are stretching or dancing activities.

 --- /collapse ---